US Fed hikes interest another 0.25%, suggests raises to stop – DW – 05/03/2023

 The US Federal Reserve raised its interest rates by a quarter percentage point on Wednesday, putting them in the 5.0%-5.25% range.

-But the announcement was accompanied by an indication investors had long awaited about the possibility of the interest hikes nearing their end.
+But the announcement was accompanied by an indication investors had long awaited the possibility of interest hikes nearing their end.

 Although that comment falls far short of a guarantee, it's the first time in months the Fed has watered down what used to be a warning that investors and business should price in more increases in the short-term.